How dockmesh thinks about Stacks

 - Audit log entries

-But not the compose content.
+But not the compose content itself.
 If you delete the dockmesh DB, your stacks still exist on disk.
-If you edit a file on disk, dockmesh detects the change and marks the stack as “changes pending” — the next deploy applies them.
+If you edit a file on disk (manually, via Git pull, via your editor), dockmesh’s fsnotify watcher detects the change — the next deploy applies it.
+There is a 2-second self-write suppression window so dockmesh-initiated writes don’t get re-flagged as “external” changes.

 This is deliberate.
 It means: